BroadbandForum/usp/docs/faq/index.md

 ## Can USP be used to managed virtual network functions or containers? {.unnumbered}

-USP objects can represent hardware-independent elements via either abstraction or proxy, and re-uses the Software Module Management mechanism designed for TR-069 to manage both execution and deployment units.
+USP objects can represent hardware-independent elements via either abstraction or proxy.
+USP greatly expands on the Software Module Management mechanism designed for TR-069 to create a [framwork in which containerized microservices can be managed](/specification/15-index-software-modularization-theory-of-operations.html#sec:software-modularization-theory-of-operations) and that can communicate their capabilities to other applications.

 ## Do I need to support all of USP's message transfer protocols to be compliant? {.unnumbered}